m-rath/m-rath/README.md

 #### For professional, trustworthy input from the most talented and creative bunch around, look to [SpringML](https://cloud.withgoogle.com/partners/detail/?id=springml&hl=en-US).
 We learn fast, work hard and maintain laser-like focus on the client's goals.
 Let's rally around the right ideas, embrace the leading-edge tech stack, and deploy the smartest cloud solution.
 SpringML is a Google Partner and Award Winner, and we love a new challenge.

 [Mark Porath](mailto:mark.porath@springml.com) is a Data Engineer at [SpringML](https://www.springml.com/) <br>
-and holds top-level certifications from Google Cloud: [Professional Data Engineer and Professional Machine Learning Engineer](https://googlecloudcertified.credential.net/profile/1c4f1194b8357f40aeb20092e35457d9ad9cc46f?groups=68191&groups=205299&groups=69661&name=mark%20porath).
+and holds top-level certifications from Google Cloud: [Professional Data Engineer, Professional Machine Learning Engineer, Professional Cloud Architect](https://googlecloudcertified.credential.net/profile/1c4f1194b8357f40aeb20092e35457d9ad9cc46f?groups=68191&groups=205299&groups=69661&name=mark%20porath).

 - Background in cognitive science and statistics -- fascination with structures that learn.
 - Creative talent to solve any problem -- Computer Vision, Natural Language Processing, ML Ops & more.